 From there, our relationship developed.
 We explored the distinctions of our respective cultures: upbringing, language, food and so on.
 That's normal in any relationship; it's called getting to know one another.

-Our racial differences never crossed my mind.
-I was raised to be colour-blind; race just wasn't an issue.
-In fact, it never entered the picture.
+Our racial differences never really crossed my mind; it just wasn't an issue.

 Until I met her family.
 Let's just say they were less than pleased.